snehachels/snehachels/README.md

 </div>

-I'm a STrategy and Operations expert who likes turning messy, ambiguous problems into things that actually work.
+I'm a Strategy and Operations expert who likes turning messy, ambiguous problems into things that actually work.

 I've spent the last 6+ years at the intersection of **product, operations, and AI** — building data products at Mercedes-Benz, shipping AI automation tools at PwC's Strategy&, and running 0→1 initiatives at an AI logistics startup.
 The common thread: I find broken workflows, figure out what's really going on, and build systems that fix them.